Emilien-Delevoye/CPP_Babel_2020/README.md

 **Warning** : if use the client on the same pc as the server, you should use the real pc ip instead of '127.0.0.1'
               otherwise you'll get issue with your sound transmission.

+## Execution
+Go to the build/bin directory and execute the wanted binary.

 ## Custom the graphic

 Our graphic UI work with QSS, the a CSS solution to design QT windows. <br>